David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * Vietnam's election to the UN Human Rights Council (2023-2025) with high votes reflects the international community's trust and recognition.
 * Vietnam only prosecutes those who violate the law or abuse democratic freedoms to infringe upon the interests of the State and citizens, not for "political opinions".

+**Allegation:** Calls for blocking Vietnam's re-election to the UN Human Rights Council for the 2026-2028 term; falsely accuses Vietnam of a "terrible" human rights record and demands the release of "prisoners of conscience" as a condition.
+* Vietnam's election for the 2023-2025 term with high votes and its nomination as the sole ASEAN candidate for 2026-2028 demonstrate international confidence.
+* So-called "prisoners of conscience" are individuals who violated criminal law; demanding their unconditional release interferes with internal affairs and the rule of law.
+* Achievements in the Human Development Index (HDI), poverty reduction, and ensuring the rights of vulnerable groups are the clearest evidence of Vietnam's human rights efforts.

 **16. On the Amendment of the 2013 Constitution (2025):**

 **Allegation:** Distorts that the Constitution amendment is an "internal power struggle", "consolidation of power", or an "unconstitutional" act; claims that "the people were not informed and did not participate".